 Due diligence processes for slavery and human trafficking

-In order to monitor potential risk areas in our supply chains on an ongoing basis we are planning to conduct audits of high risk suppliers, particularly those suppliers that operate out of countries ranked highly on the Walk Free Foundation’s Global Slavery Index, which measures the estimated prevalence of modern slavery.
+In order to monitor potential risk areas in our supply chains on an ongoing basis we conduct audits of high risk suppliers that are headquartered in countries ranked highly on the Walk Free Foundation’s Global Slavery Index, which measures the estimated prevalence of modern slavery.
+In the last year we have carried out an audit of one of key IT suppliers based in India to ensure they are complying with our Anti-Slavery Policy.

 Supplier adherence to our values and ethics